 Many Scots simply refer to this as square sausage but you’ll find it called Lorne sausage in some places too.
 The origins of the name are a little uncertain, with some attributing it to a Glasgow comedian who used to regularly joke about the square sausage, or to the district of Lorne found in Argyll & Bute.

 It should be no surprise that whisky is on the list of things you have to try in Scotland.
-It’s been one of Scotland’s key exports for many years now and Scotland distillers are arguably the best in the world.
+It’s been one of Scotland’s key exports for many years now and Scottish distillers are arguably the best in the world.

 Made in oak barrels using excellent local water sources and ingredients, Scottish whiskys all taste very distinctive, with different areas producing different tastes.